brunodifranco/project-rossmann-sales/README.md

 # 7. **Model Deployment**

 <p align="justify">  As previously mentioned, the complete financial results can be consulted by using the Telegram Bot.
-The idea behind this is to facilite the access of any store sales prediction, as those can be checked from anywhere and from any eletronic device, as long as internet connection is available.
+The idea behind this is to facilitate the access of any store sales prediction, as those can be checked from anywhere and from any electronic device, as long as internet connection is available.
 The bot will return you a sales prediction over the next six weeks for any available store, <b> all you have to do is send him the store number in this format "/store_number" (e.g. /12, /23, /41, etc) </b>.
 If a store number if non existent the message "Store not available" will be returned, and if you provide a text that isn't a number the bot will ask you to enter a valid store id.

 To link to chat with the Rossmann Bot is [![image](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/rossmann_project_api_bot)